sifzerda/snake/README.md

 - Not all moving bodies/objects in matter.js need physics, and there are alternate ways of creating 'non-physics' objects in matter.js.
 - Using react reducers and zustand
+- Matter.Query and Matter.Bounds instead of a 'collision' fx for more precise collision detection

 ## (2) Badges